 The Patrick Healy Fellows program operates under the oversight of a Board of Directors, who are charged with a fiduciary responsibility to advance the Six Pillars and serve the Fellows, Alumni, and Georgetown University.
 The PHF Board meets monthly to discuss the fellowship programming, pillars, and other business.
 Board members serve for two consecutive years and can serve a total of three consecutive terms.

-- K’sean Henderson (C’12, L’18) – Board Chair
+- K’sean Henderson (C’12, L’18) – Chair

 - Kaley Palanjian (C’16) – Vice Chair